 Sultanpur National Park, Gurgaon | Timings, Animals, Entry Fee

-I am sharing the Sultanpur Bird Sanctuary Timings, Entry Fee, Safari, the best time to visit, animals, how to reach, and tour details in this article.
+In this article, I am sharing the Sultanpur Bird Sanctuary’s Timings, Entry Fee, Safari, the best time to visit, animals, how to reach, and tour details.

 The king was a descendant of the great Prithviraj Chauhan.
 The park is in Sultanpur village, and the sanctuary is mainly centred on the Sultanpurjhil, which records many migratory birds yearly.
 Sultanpur National Park and Bird Sanctuary got the Ramsar tag of international importance in August 2021.